dragonspoiler1/CPS_Internship_Leitner_2025/README.md

   With the Help of these two articles/Guides it wasnt too difficult to build a reliable detection of Bricks passing through: (General Infos about PixyCam: <https://docs.pixycam.com/wiki/doku.php?id=wiki:v2:pixymon_index>
             Getting into Object Detection: <https://docs.pixycam.com/wiki/doku.php?id=wiki:v2:teach_pixy_an_object_2>)

+  Sadly some Sensors are miscalibrated or give faulty results which leads to some design flaws

 # Adjustmendts that were made